Step by Step (Annie Lennox song): Chart performance

-After its release, "Step by Step" reached number 15 on the Billboard Hot 100 singles chart in the US.
+After its release, "Step by Step" reached number 15 on the Billboard Hot 100 singles chart in the US, becoming her 24th consecutive top 40 hit in the country as a leading artist.
+(Note: Her featured duets with Teddy Pendergrass and Aretha Franklin were excluded from the list.)
 Houston's single charted successfully across the globe, reaching the Top 20 in over 45 countries.
 It was certified Gold by the Recording Industry Association of America.
 It was also successful in Europe and peaked within the top ten in Austria, the Czech Republic, Denmark, Germany, Hungary, Scotland and Spain.
 And it also peaked at number ten on the composite European Hot 100.
 In the United Kingdom, the song was released in late 1996 as the first single from The Preacher's Wife soundtrack.
 It peaked at number thirteen and was certified silver by the British Phonographic Industry.
 In February 2012, after Houston's passing, it re-entered the UK singles chart at number 83.
 As of 2012, the song had sold 235,000 copies in the United Kingdom.
 In Australia, it peaked at number 12 and spent 15 weeks on the chart.
 It was certified gold by the Australian Recording Industry Association.
 In Austria it peaked at number six and spent 16 weeks on the chart.

 Music video

 A music video was produced to promote the single, directed by American film director, screenwriter, and music video director Paul Hunter.
 It shows mainly Houston wearing a brown raincoat and dancing to the song on a center stage while other dancers join her as the song develops.
 Houston's footages are intercut with scenes of a youth center, being restored by youngsters after a fire.
 The video for "Step by Step" was later published on Houston's official YouTube channel in October 2009.
-It has amassed more than 57 million views as of June 2024.
+It has amassed more than 66 million views as of February 2026.